sahirbhatnagar/EPIB607-f20/index.md

 description: A week-to-week description of the content covered in the course.
 ---

-# Principles and Techniques of Data Science
+# Inferential Statistics
 {: .mb-2 }
-UC Berkeley, Fall 2020
+McGill University, Fall 2020
 {: .mb-0 .fs-6 .text-grey-dk-000 }

 <div>